Who should we blame for climate change? For the plastic trash in the oceans? For the destruction of the Amazon Rainforest?

 Is it the individual?

 Is it the corporations?

-That’s one question that can really fire people up (and get you de-friended and un-followed if you’re not careful).
+That’s one question that, if not answered correctly, can quickly get you de-friended and un-followed, severely affecting your social media standing).
 It elicits some strong opinions in support of one side or the other.

 But consider this… The question of whether the individual or the corporation is responsible is…..

 Because you can’t separate individuals from corporations.
 Both depend on each other and both feed into each other.

 Might sounds like a crazy idea, but bear with me for a moment….

 Aren’t individuals the ones who work for corporations?
 Aren’t individuals the ones who buy the products and services the corporations offer?
 Aren’t we, the individual consumers, the reason these corporations exist in the first place and keep doing what they are doing?

 Let’s take the oil and gas industry as an example.
 (Just because they happen to be the biggest methane emitters in the U.S.)